2021

 You can think of “citations” as acknowledgement that you are referencing or using other people’s work in your Exhibit, such a photo from a museum website, articles from journals, or passages from a book.
 The goal is to give credit where credit is due and for your audience to be able to go to that source and find out more!

 Ideally, for every source you reference, there should be two parts to the citation.
 First is the inline citation which appears in the text following an excerpt/quote, or under an image in your exhibit.
-It can be as simple as author, book, and page # or the caption under an image with the source.
+It can be as simple as author, book, and page number, or list the source in the caption under an image.
 The rest of the detail should be in the Citation section at the end of your Exhibit page.

 There are many different ways to write citations and many people have strong opinions.
 They differ in the information included, the order of the information, and the formatting.